sunaku/glove80-keymaps/README.md

 </details>

-### Unicode/Emoji characters

-You can customize the preset characters in the Emoji and World layers by editing their respective YAML source files in this repository.
-Afterwards, run the `rake` command to regenerate the "Custom Defined Behaviors" snippet.

-To install the prerequisite software for `rake` on a Debian GNU/Linux system:

-    apt install rake graphviz

-### Fine-tuning the timing
+#### Fine-tuning the timing

 Activate the typing layer, launch the [QMK Configurator's testing tool]( https://config.qmk.fm/#/test ), and then pretend to use home row mods.
 Note the timing and duration of keystrokes reported by the tool and then use them to adjust the `#define` time thresholds in the "Custom Defined Behaviors" snippet.

-### Reordering home row mods

-If you change the default GACS order of home row mods on the base layer, then:
+### Compiling from source

 1. Clone or download a copy of this Git repository (if you haven't already).

+2. Install dependencies OR skip this step if you have Docker on your system:

+    apt install rake graphviz

+3. In your copy of this repository, run `rake` OR `./rake` if using Docker.

+#### Unicode/Emoji characters

+You can customize the preset characters in the Emoji and World layers by editing their respective YAML source files in this repository.
+Afterwards, run the `rake` command and then copy the new `keymap.dtsi` contents back into the "Custom Defined Behaviors" text box in the Layout Editor for your keymap.

+#### Reordering home row mods

+If you rearrange home row mods on your base layer in the Layout Editor, then:

-2. Export your keymap as a JSON file (via "Advanced Settings" > "Enable local config" then go back to "Edit" and click "Download").
+1. Export your keymap as a JSON file (via "Advanced Settings" > "Enable local config" then go back to "Edit" and click "Download") in the Layout Editor.

-3. Overwrite the `keymap.json` file in this repository with your exported file.
+2. Overwrite the `keymap.json` file in this repository with your exported file.

-4. Run the `rake` command in this repository.
+3. Run the `rake` command in this repository.

-5. Copy the new `keymap.dtsi` contents back to the "Custom Defined Behaviors" text box in your keymap.
+4. Copy the new `keymap.dtsi` contents back into the "Custom Defined Behaviors" text box in the Layout Editor for your keymap.

 You don't need to change the per-finger layers (such as "LeftPinky") manually.